pactus-project/pactus.org/website/_i18n/cn/user-guides/run-pactus-cli/index.md

 pactus-daemon.exe init -w c:\pactus --testnet
 ```

-This command creates a working directory for the testnet at `c:\pactus`.
+This command creates your wallet and setup the working working directory at `c:\pactus`.

 {% endtab %}